What is Arthroscopy?

 Arthroscopy Doctor In Pune

-Arthroscopy is a surgical procedure doctor use to look at, diagnose, and treat problems inside a joint.
+Arthroscopy doctor in Pune uses to look at, diagnose, and treat problems inside a joint.
 You can have arthroscopy on any joint.
 Most often, it’s done on the knee, shoulder, elbow, ankle, hip, or wrist.

 What Happens During the Procedure?